Security alarm: Ported coaxial cable

-This system employs an electro-magnetic field disturbance principle based on two unshielded (or 'leaky') coaxial cables buried approximately 30 cm (1 ft.) deep and 1 m (3 ft.) apart.
-The transmitter emits continuous Radio Frequency (RF) energy along one cable and the energy is received by the other cable.
-When the change in field strength weakens due to the presence of an object and reaches a pre-set lower threshold, an alarm condition is generated.
+This system employs an electromagnetic field disturbance principle based on two coaxial cables.
+The transmitter emits continuous radio frequency (RF) energy along one cable and the energy is received by the other cable.
+When the change in field strength weakens due to the presence of an object and reaches a preset lower threshold, an alarm condition is generated.
 The system is covert after installation.
-Care must be taken to ensure the surrounding soil offers good drainage in order to avoid nuisance alarms.

-Advantage: concealed as a buried form.

-Disadvantages: can be affected by RF noise, difficult to install.
+The surrounding soil must offer good drainage in order to avoid nuisance alarms.
+Ported coaxial cables are concealed as a buried form but can be affected by RF noise and is difficult to install.

 Security electric fence

 Security electric fences consist of wires that carry pulses of electric current to provide a non-lethal shock to deter potential intruders.
 Tampering with the fence also results in an alarm that is logged by the security electric fence energiser, and can also trigger a siren, strobe, and/or notifications to a control room or directly to the owner via email or phone.
 In practical terms, security electric fences are a type of sensor array that acts as a (or part of a) physical barrier, a psychological deterrent to potential intruders, and as part of a security alarm system.